-Offshore companies function very similarly like any other company in a modern onshore financial centre and can carry much the same business activities, have similar management structures, issue shares to shareholders, etc.—the main difference being the tax structure, the level of confidentiality, and asst protection.
+Offshore companies function very similarly like any other company in a modern onshore or domestic financial centre and can carry much the same business activities, have similar management structures, issue shares to shareholders, etc.—the main difference between onshore and offshore is being the tax structure, the level of confidentiality, and asst protection.

 However, there really are no clear-cut boundaries as offshore financial services and corporate laws can be found in modern onshore financial centers.